 For more details on Les eoliennes flottantes du golfe du Lion, buy the profile here.

 About Ocean Winds

-Ocean Winds SL (Ocean Winds) provide services in floating and fixed offshore wind energy sector.
-The company is located in Spain.
+Ocean Winds SL specializes in providing services and installation in floating and fixed offshore wind energy sector.
+The company is headquartered in Madrid, Spain.